wnordmann/sdk/DEVELOPING.md

 ## Code Style

 All components (js/components) should have the top level class `sdk-component`, as well as a class matching their name (in all lowercase, dash-delimited).

+## Releasing
+Update the version number in package.json, commit, push, and tag the release on github.
+Run:

+    npm run release

+then go into release subdirectory and run

+    npm publish